-- o Mark the box for "seasonal employment" if the employment occurs only during a certain period of the year because of the cycles of nature and that, by its nature, may not be continuous or carried on throughout the year.
-(34 C.F.R. § 200.81(o)). - ^o Mark the box for "temporary employment" if the employment lasts for a limited period of time, usually a few months, but not longer than 12 months.
+- that, by its nature, may not be continuous or carried on throughout the year.
+(34 C.F.R. § 200.81(o)). - Mark the box for "temporary employment" if the employment lasts for a limited period of time, usually a few months, but not longer than 12 months.
 It typically includes employment where the worker states that the worker does not intend to remain in that employment indefinitely, the employer states that the worker was hired for a limited time frame, or the SEA has determined on some other reasonable basis that the employment is temporary.
-(34 C.F.R. § 200.81(p)). - b. \square agricultural OR \square fishing work [Mark only one box here]. - Mark the box for "agricultural work" if the work involves the production or initial processing of raw agricultural products such as crops, poultry, or livestock, dairy work, as well as the cultivation or harvesting of trees.
+(34 C.F.R. § 200.81(p)). - b. □ agricultural OR □ fishing work [Mark only one box here]. - Mark the box for "agricultural work" if the work involves the production or initial processing of raw agricultural products such as crops, poultry, or livestock, dairy work, as well as the cultivation or harvesting of trees.
 (Section 1309(2) and 34 C.F.R. § 200.81(a)).
 The work may be performed either for wages or personal subsistence. - Mark the box for "fishing work" if the work involves the catching or initial processing of fish or shellfish or the raising or harvesting of fish or shellfish at fish farms.
 (34 C.F.R § 200.81(c)).
-The work may be performed either for wages or personal subsistence. - If applicable, check: \square personal subsistence (Provide comment). - ° Mark the box for personal subsistence IF "the worker and the worker's family, as a matter of economic necessity, consume, as a substantial portion of their food intake, the crops, dairy products, or livestock they produce or the fish they catch" (34 C.F.R. § 200.81(m)). - Provide a comment in the Comments section. - 6.
+The work may be performed either for wages or personal subsistence. - If applicable, check: ☐ personal subsistence (Provide comment). - Mark the box for personal subsistence IF "the worker and the worker's family, as a matter of economic necessity, consume, as a substantial portion of their food intake, the crops, dairy products, or livestock they produce or the fish they catch" (34 C.F.R. § 200.81(m)). - o Provide a comment in the Comments section. - 6.
 Only complete if "temporary" is checked in 5a.
 The work was determined to be temporary employment based on: - a. ☐ worker's statement (Provide comment) OR - Mark this box if the work was determined to be temporary employment based on a statement by the worker or the worker's family (e.g., spouse) if the worker is unavailable (provide comment).
 For example, the worker states that he or she only plans to remain at the job for a few months. - Provide explanatory comments in Comments section. - b. □ employer's statement (Provide comment) OR

-- on a statement by the employer or documentation obtained from the employer.
-For example, the employer states that he or she hired the worker for a specific time period (e.g., 3 months) or until a specific task is completed and the work is not one of a series of activities that is typical of permanent employment. - ° Provide explanatory comments in Comments section. - \square State documentation for (Employer). - Mark this box upon verification that the State has current documentation to support that the work described in 5 is temporary employment for this particular employer. - Employer.
-Identify the employer, whether it is the name of or code for a farmer, a grower, a business, or a corporation, where the worker engaged in qualifying work.
+- Mark this box if the work was determined to be temporary employment based on a statement by the employer or documentation obtained from the employer.
+For example, the employer states that he or she hired the worker for a specific time period (e.g., 3 months) or until a specific task is completed and the work is not one of a series of activities that is typical of permanent employment. - o Provide explanatory comments in Comments section.